If you own a service business, and you want to make more money next year, take a look at your pricing structure.

 How much money do you want to make?
 A small business coach can help you price your services so that you can reach your goals.
 Schedule your free consultation with one of our small business coaches, or e-mail us at email@example.com.

-Please note: We provide coaching and consulting services for small business owners in Denver, throughout Colorado, and the U.S.
+Please make note: We provide coaching and consulting services for small business owners in Denver, throughout Colorado, and the U.S.